Stevenson Search Partners

 how will Stevenson use the personal data it collects about me?

 Stevenson will process (collect, store, and use) the information you provide in a manner compatible with the EU’s General Data Protection Regulation (GDPR).
-We will endeavor to keep your information accurate and up to date, and not keep it for longer than is necessary.
-Stevenson is required to retain information in accordance with the law, such as information needed for income tax and audit purposes.
+We will endeavor to keep your information accurate and up-to-date, and only for as long as is necessary.
+Stevenson is required to retain some information in accordance with the law, such as information needed for income tax and audit purposes.
 How long certain kinds of personal data should be kept may also be governed by specific business-sector requirements and agreed practices.
 Personal data may be held in addition to these periods depending on individual business needs.

 Under what circumstances will Stevenson contact me?

 Our aim is not to be intrusive, and we undertake not to ask irrelevant or unnecessary questions.
-Moreover, the information you provide will be subject to rigorous measures and procedures to minimize the risk of unauthorized access or disclosure.
+The information you provide will be subject to rigorous measures and procedures to minimize the risk of unauthorized access or disclosure.

-Can I find out the personal data that the organization holds about me?
+Can I find out the personal data that Stevenson holds about me?

 Stevenson, at your request, can confirm what information we hold about you and how it is processed.
 If Stevenson does hold personal data about you, you can request the following information: